 1. They say that David used it.
 That may be true but we must remember that David lived under one law and we live under another.
 We cannot do what David did just because he did it.
 If so we will have to go back to Jerusalem once a year to offer animal sacrifices, etc. Remember those that go back to David for mechanical music only return to him for that, and perhaps a few other things, but they don't want all that David had.
-But read John 1: 17; 2 Corinthians 3; Hebrews 10: 9, etc.
+But read John 1:17; 2 Corinthians 3; Hebrews 10:9, etc.

-2. They say that it doesn't say not to have them.
+- 2. They say that it doesn't say not to have them.
 But it doesn't say not to have a lot of things in worship.
 It does say though what to have, and it does say to sing.
-(Ephesians 5: 19).
-That eliminates the other.

-3. They say that there is nothing wrong with it.
-There may not be anything wrong with having mechanical music in the home, in weddings, for entertainment, etc., but for worship it is different.
+(Ephesians 5:19).
+That eliminates the other. - 3.
+They say that there is nothing wrong with it.
+There may not be anything wrong with having mechanical music in the home, in weddings, for entertainment, but for worship it is different.
 It would be wrong to add it to the worship when the Lord did not command it.
-(Revelation 22: 18, 19).

-4. They say that it aids our worship.
+(Revelation 22:18,19). - 4.
+They say that it aids our worship.
 Then why didn't the Lord command it?
 But I suggest to you that it is not an aid but it actually becomes a part of the worship when used.
-This is not in keeping with the scriptures.
+This is not in keeping with the Scriptures. - 5.
+They say that they like it.

-5. They say that there will be music in heaven.
-The scriptures do not teach mechanical music in heaven.
-Even if it did, that wouldn't justify using it.
-There will be many things in heaven we cannot have in worship now.

-6. They say that they like it.
 Well, I like cake and soft drink, but does that mean that I can have it in worship?
 The question is not, do we like it, but does the Lord want it?